fabianheussner/nuxt-portfolio/content/work/zusammen-gegen-corona.md

 ---
-title: 'Zusammen gegen Corona · Fabian Heussner Senior UX/UI Designer Hamburg'
+title: 'Zusammen gegen Corona · Only 52 hours to launch'
-description: "Ever shared your apartment with a colleague?
+description: "Have you ever shared an apartment with a colleague?
 I did!
-Exceptional circumstances require different collaboration."
+Exceptional circumstances require different collaborations.
+Within a day, my living room became a design office and bedroom simultaneously for my surprise roommate.
+We have taken on the challenge of developing a website for the Bundesministerium f.
+Gesundheit containing all the information available by then."
 image:
   src: '/img/fabian-heussner_og-image.png'
   alt: 'Fabian Heussner · Portfolio Website Preview'